 - In light of greater public awareness of the roles algorithms play in our daily life, will ethnographic study like this still be possible in the future?

-Too smart: How digital capitalism is extracting data, controlling our lives, and taking over the world (2020)
+Too smart: How digital capitalism is extracting data, controlling our lives, and taking over the world (September 10, 2020)

-By Jathan Sadowski
+by Jathan Sadowski

 - Who owns whose data when people are “sliced into data streams”?
 Is data collection a form of theft?